mikehuisman/aiblog/posts/maml/page.md

 ## Tasks
 In order to properly understand MAML, it is crucial to understand what tasks are and how they are composed.
-MAML was developed for the setting where tasks consist of two parts: a *support set* (train set) and a *query set* (test set).
+MAML was developed for the setting where tasks consist of two parts: a *support set* and a *query set*.
+Using this setup, our network can learn new tasks by making some updates on the support set.
+The success of this inner-level learning can then be measured in the query set.
+Note that the support and query sets correspond to regular train and test sets of examples (in our case).